Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Crypto Inheritance Features

-Currently, most hardware wallets, including the Ledger Nano X and Trezor Model T, lack any features for arranging and managing crypto inheritance.
-This gap presents a dangerous challenge for adequate and careful users who want to ensure the risks of their digital assets are appropriately managed in case of their demise.
+Currently, most hardware wallets, including the Ledger Nano X and Trezor Model T, lack any features for establishing and managing crypto inheritance.
+This gap presents a challenge for users who want to be sure that their crypto assets can be transferred to their heirs.

 Ledger Nano X | Trezor Model T | |